-Generally, UBI must be divided between the states in which an organization does business, and tax is calculated on the portion of UBI attributable to each state.
+Generally, UBI must be divided between the states wherein an organization does business.
+Tax is then calculated on the portion of UBI attributable to each state.
 The method of determining the UBI attributable to each state is known as apportionment.

 For example, here is a simplified illustration of UBI apportionment: A not-for-profit organization has $1,000 of UBI, $600 of which is sourced to Washington and $400 of which is sourced to Oregon.
 Oregon may only impose its excise tax on $400.
 The apportionment method imposed by the states determines how much of the organization’s income is sourced to each.

 States have broad discretion to formulate an apportionment method, as long as they do not impose different rules on in-state and out-of-state businesses.
 Each state with an income tax may have a different formula for apportioning UBI.
 Oregon’s apportionment formula governs how the organization’s income is sourced in the above example.